Watch your dogs around gopher tortoises

-PUNTA GORDA — There's been an uptick of dogs in the area bitting gopher tortoises and seriously injuring them.
+There’s been an uptick of dogs in the area biting gopher tortoises and seriously injuring them.

 Just this month, six gopher tortoises arrived there after suffering dog bites.